DavideCandoli/PULSEE/README.md

 while the evolved one is
 ![Pure_NQR - Evolved_State](Figures_README/Pure_NQR_Evolved_State.png)

-In this case, however, the resonant frequencies of the system are both 1 and -1 MHz, due to the characteristics of the pure quadrupolar energy spectrum, so both the rotating waves which the linearly polarized pulse splits into are able to induce transitions.
-In order to visualize properly both the positive and negative resonance line in the spectrum, the functions for the analysis of the FID must be run as follows:
+In this case, however, the resonant frequencies of the system are both 1 and -1 MHz, due to the characteristics of the pure quadrupolar energy spectrum, so both the rotating waves that compose the linearly polarized pulse are able to induce transitions.
+In order to visualize properly both the positive and negative resonance lines in the spectrum, the functions for the analysis of the FID must be run as follows:
 ```
 f, ft, ft_n = fourier_transform_signal(t, fid, 0.5, 1.5, opposite_frequency=True)

 plot_fourier_transform(f, ft, ft_n)
 ```
 ![Pure_NQR - NMR_Spectrum](Figures_README/Pure_NQR_NMR_Spectrum.png)

-### GUI

 ### Acknowledgementes